ddttom/doc2web/docs/prd.md

 - Ensure proper bullet point margin alignment and formatting with document margins
 - Prevent incorrect bullet formatting in table cells where bullets should not appear
 - Implement proper hanging indent behavior for bullet lists matching Word's formatting standards
+- Ensure proper hierarchical indentation for numbered headings where sub-headings are indented more than their parent headings

 ### 1.3 Project Scope